soto-project/soto-cognito-authentication-kit/README.md

 As an alternative you can use the `signUp` function which takes a `username` and `password`.
 This will send a confirmation email to the user which includes a confirmation code.
 You then call `confirmSignUp` with this confirmation code.
 For this path to be available you need to have the 'Allow users to sign themselves up' flag set in your user pool.

 ## Authenticating with a username and a password
 Once your user is created and confirmed in the signUp case.
 The following will generate JWT authentication tokens from a username and password.
-This function requires a `CognitoIdentityProvider` setup with AWS credentials.
+This function requires a `CognitoIdentityProvider` setup with AWS credentials, unless you pass the `requireAuthenticatedClient` parameter set to `false`.
 ```
 let response = authenticatable.authenticate(
     username: username,
     password: password,
+    requireAuthenticatedClient: true,
     context: request,
     on: request.eventLoop)
     .flatMap { response in